Prithvi (missile): Development and history

 The Government of India launched the Integrated Guided Missile Development Program in 1983 to achieve self-sufficiency in the development and production of wide range of ballistic missiles, surface-to-air missiles etc. Prithvi was the first missile to be developed under the program.
 DRDO attempted to build a surface-to-air missile under Project Devil.
 Variants make use of either liquid or both liquid and solid fuels.
 Developed as a battlefield missile, it could carry a nuclear warhead in its role as a tactical nuclear weapon.

+The aerodynamic characterization research was conducted at the National Aerospace Laboratories' 1.2m Trisonic Wind Tunnel Facility.

 Variants

 The Prithvi missile project encompassed developing three variants for use by the Indian Army, Indian Air Force and the Indian Navy.
 The initial project framework of the Integrated Guided Missile Development Program outlines the variants in the following manner.